athom031/athom031.github.io/_posts/2020-06-10-Artificial-Intelligence.md

 layout: post
 title: "Artificial Intelligence"
 ---
-A collection of projects completed in CS170 - Artificial Intelligence exploring fundamentals such as search, machine learning, and logic systems. <br/>
+A collection of projects completed in _CS170 - Artificial Intelligence_ exploring fundamentals of AI. <br/>

-Search: The process of traversing from a start state to a goal state through a set of intermediate states. <br/>
+_Search_: The process of traversing from a start state to a goal state through a set of intermediate states. <br/>
-Machine Learning: An application that provides a system with the ability to "learn" from previous data. <br/>
+_Machine Learning_: An application that provides a system with the ability to "learn" from previous data. <br/>
-Logic Systems: The ability to take previous data and rules and then manipulate them to create new facts.
+_Logic Systems_: The ability to take previous data and rules and then manipulate them to create new facts.

-## Projects
 <!--                    TABLE OF CONTENTS                                   -->
-### Table of Contents
+### Project Table of Contents
 <div style="display:flex; flex-direction:column;">
     <html>
         <a href="#puzzle">Search: 8 Puzzle Solver</a>